ckundo/a11y-perf/README.md

 [Google's Accessibility Developer Tools](https://github.com/googlechrome/accessibility-developer-tools), and [SquizLabs HTML CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer).

+I used this page to time execution and to use Firefox's Performance Toolbar to evaluate performance issues.

-When run in Firefox 44.0.2 against the page, the libraries performed thusly:
+When run in Firefox 44.0.2 against the page, the libraries finished execution at the following speeds:

 - Accessibilty Developer Tools: 618.7599999999984 milliseconds
 - HTML Code Sniffer: 274.5199999999995 milliseconds